andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 Sustainable development helps us avoid major disasters in the future by addressing problems in the present.
 That's why sustainability requires action from us today, both for the future, for ourselves and for the world around us.

-There are different definitions of sustainability, but one of the newer and more recognized definitions comes from the UN , which in 1983 established a World Commission on Environment and Development headed by the then Norwegian Prime Minister Gro Harlem Brundtland.
+There are different definitions of sustainability, but one of the newer and more recognized definitions comes from the UN, which in 1983 established a World Commission on Environment and Development headed by the then Norwegian Prime Minister Gro Harlem Brundtland.
 The Commission's work resulted in a publication entitled Our Common Future - The Brundtland Commission Report on Environment and Development.

-The report defines sustainable development as *"development that meets the needs of the present without compromising the ability of future generations to meet their own needs"* (Brundtland Commission 1987: XX ).
+The report defines sustainable development as *"development that meets the needs of the present without compromising the ability of future generations to meet their own needs"* (Brundtland Commission 1987: XX).
 This definition is a good starting point for our work, but in the following we will also look at sustainable development from other angles.
 If sustainability is something that protects the possibilities of future generations, what is the opposite?
 Let's take a look at "unsustainability".
 ### Unsustainability
 Unsustainable products and services are defined by the fact that they often have serious, unwanted and far-reaching adverse impacts.